couchbase/docker/generate/resources/couchbase-server/README.md

 Since `unlimited` is not supported as a value, it sets the core and memlock values to 100 GB.
 If your system has more than 100 GB RAM, you will want to increase this value to match the available RAM on the system.

 NOTE: the `--ulimit` flags only work on Docker 1.6 or later.
-See the [official Docker documentation](https://docs.docker.com/reference/commandline/cli/#setting-ulimits-in-a-container) for more details.

 # Common Deployment Scenarios